Select Language : English Japanese

 Telecommunication services such as the Internet and smartphones have become indispensable infrastructure for daily life and business.
 Moreover, these areas are undergoing rapid technological innovation in which the content, providers, contracts, and other aspects related to services used by customers are becoming increasingly sophisticated and diverse.

-NTT Communications will create new value by proposing fixed-mobile convergence services and integrated solutions under the new corporate business brand “docomo business ” and will provide these services to all types of customers, from large corporations to small and medium enterprises.
+NTT Communications will create new value by proposing integrated solutions combining mobile, security, and managed services under the docomo business, our corporate business brand. and will provide these services to all types of customers, from large corporations to small and medium enterprises.
 In light of the evolution of the business environment, such as expanded service offerings and the rising number of customers, we are required to provide customers with more appropriate information and to display advertisements in an easy-to-understand manner.
 To this end, NTT Communications practices established operational procedures, including an accountability system related to advertisements and a screening system for advertising.
-At the same time, we continuously strive to ensure the proper display of advertisements by reviewing our advertising screening system and business processes in light of “docomo business.”
+At the same time, we continuously strive to ensure the proper display of advertisements that are easy to understand by reviewing our advertising screening system and business processes in light of the docomo business.

 Initiatives on AI Ethics